-Reference No. 2.5 Identified Risk Dropping off on shore Rating Significant harbour (Fremantle/Hillarys) in the morning.
+Reference No. 2.5 Identified Risk Dropping off on shore Rating Significant Many competitors accom pany their support boats from the harbour (Fremantle/Hillarys) in the

+Many competitors accompany their support boats from the harbour (Fremantie/Filliarys) in the morning.
 Landing on shore often involves a tender boat or the support boat coming very close to shore.
 Lack of surf knowledge and congestion in this area could cause injury.